ygouzerh/blog/src/data/blog/how-to-organize-github-cicd-pipelines-scale.md

 A reusable workflow is a workflow that can be called from another one.
 I understand that it might be hard to distinguish when to use an action, a reusable workflow, or a workflow directly.

 Main differentiators:

+#### Actions vs Reusable Workflows

-- The main difference between actions and reusable workflows is that workflows can have jobs.
+The main difference between actions and reusable workflows is that workflows can have jobs.
 Which means you can run things in parallel.
 Like a job to run unit tests, and another one to run e2e tests

 Here's an example of a reusable workflow that runs multiple jobs in parallel: